David Sappington

 David E. M. Sappington is an American economist, academic advisor, and author.
 He is an Eminent Scholar in the Department of Economics, and the Director of Robert F. Lanzillotti Public Policy Research Center at the University of Florida.
 His research focuses on the study of regulatory policy issues in the communications and energy sectors.

-Sappington has published nearly 200 articles in economic journals and coauthored 4 books.
-He is an Associate Editor of The RAND Journal of Economics, and the Journal of Regulatory Economics.
-He is also a Co-Editor of Journal of Economics and Management Strategy.
+Sappington has published nearly 200 articles in economic journals and co-authored four books.
+He is an associate editor of The RAND Journal of Economics, and the Journal of Regulatory Economics.
+He is also a co-editor of Journal of Economics and Management Strategy.

 Education

-Sappington received his Bachelor’s degree in Economics from Haverford College in 1976.
-He earned his Master’s and Doctoral degrees in Economics from Princeton University in 1978 and 1980, respectively.
+Sappington received his bachelor's degree in economics from Haverford College in 1976.
+He earned his master's and doctoral degrees in economics from Princeton University in 1978 and 1980, respectively.

 Career

-Sappington began his academic career in 1980 as an Assistant Professor of Economics at the University of Michigan.
+Sappington began his academic career in 1980 as an assistant professor of economics at the University of Michigan.
 He joined the faculty of the University of Pennsylvania in 1982.
 He joined the University of Florida as the Matherly Professor of Economics in 1989, and was awarded the title of Eminent Scholar in the Department of Economics in 1991.

-Sappington also serves as the Director of the Robert F. Lanzillotti Public Policy Research Center, and as a Member of the Advisory Committee of the Digital Markets Initiative at the University of Florida.
+Sappington also serves as the director of the Robert F. Lanzillotti Public Policy Research Center, and as a member of the advisory committee of the Digital Markets Initiative at the University of Florida.

 Sappington was the Chief Economist for the U.S. Federal Communications Commission from 2001 to 2002.
 He also served as the President of the International Industrial Organization Society from 2008 to 2009.